Helgi Magnús Gunnarsson

-Helgi Magnús Gunnarsson (born 4 December 1964) is an Icelandic lawyer and current Debuty Director of Public Prosecutions in Iceland.
+Helgi Magnús Gunnarsson (born 4 December 1964) is an Icelandic lawyer and current Deputy Director of Public Prosecutions in Iceland.

 Early life and education

 Helgi was born in Þingeyri, Iceland, where he lived until he turned 18-years old.
 He began his schooling at the elementary school in Þingeyri, and was later at Núpur in Dýrafjörður.
 He then studied carpentry at the Fjölbrautaskólinn í Breiðholti (FB) and finished his exams in 1984.

 In 1987, he completed his studies at the Master Carpentry School and in the spring of 1993 he completed his Stúdentspróf at evening school from FB.
 He later studied law at the University of Iceland and completed his studies at the beginning of 1999.
 He also studied at the Police University in Oslo in from 2005 to 2006 in the investigation and prosecution of economic crimes.

 Career

 After completing his studies, Helgi worked at the Economic Crimes Department of the Icelandic Police as a legal representative from 1998-2005.
 He was appointed a prosecutor at the Office of the State Prosecutor in 2005-2006, and at the beginning of 2007, a prosecutor of economic crimes at the Office of the National Commissioner of the Police, where he headed the Economic Crimes Department until October 2010.
 Then he was elected by Alþingi deputy prosecutor regarding the handling of the case of Alþingi against Geir H. Haarde before the National Court.
-In August 2011, he was appointed Debuty Director of Public Prosecutions in Iceland.
+In August 2011, he was appointed Deputy Director of Public Prosecutions in Iceland.